 To put the machine to good use, a theoretical physicist must first write a protocol as a series of steps the machine can understand.
-For instance, the machine can include move instructions, using it to move its appendages in certain ways as well as capture instructions to take snapshots of its environment, etc. In any case, the physicist will produce a sequence of instructions for the machine to execute.
-The physicist would also specify an initial setup, such that the protocol is applied to a well-defined initial condition.
+For instance, the machine can include move instructions, using it to move its appendages in certain ways as well as a capture instruction to take snapshots of its environment, etc. In any case, the physicist will produce a sequence of instructions for the machine to execute.
+The physicist would also specify an initial setup, known as the preparation, such that the protocol is applied to a well-defined initial condition.
 The initial condition is specified in the list of instructions, as such it is created by the machine making the full experiment completely reproducible.
 Finally, the physicist would then upload the protocol to the machine, and wait for the output to be produced.

-The mathematical definition of the Physical Verifier is as follows:
+The mathematical definition of the protocol is as follows:

-Definition 13 (Physical Verifier).
-Let p be a sentence of a language $\mathbb{L}$ , which we call a protocol.
-A physical verifier is defined as a function:
+Definition 9 (Protocol).
+Let prep be a sentence of a language $\mathbb{L}$ , which we call a preparation.
+A protocol is defined as a function: